meetkabeershah/meetkabeershah.github.io/_posts/2015-9-25-launch-pre-requisites.md

 I'm writing this post to list all the mistakes I make during [cloud](http://cloud.google.com/) deployments for project [**#RocketToTheMoon**](https://nerdspal.com/).

- - Stare that *publish successfull* notification on the Visual studio output window
+ - Stare that *publish successful* notification on the Visual studio output window
  - Grab that awesome [URL rewrite module](http://stackoverflow.com/a/25317499/2404470)
  - Set [IIS_IUSRS](http://stackoverflow.com/a/18621550/2404470) and [app pool](http://stackoverflow.com/a/7334485/2404470) free
  - Check that your application pool refers to correct version of .NET